-Florida homeowners insurance coverage provides a valuable form of financial security to homeowners when their homes are damaged in a fire, storm or other covered natural or manmade event.
-As a Florida property damage claims attorney, my law firm represents homeowners who are struggling to compel their insurance company to uphold its contractual obligations.
+Florida homeowners insurance coverage provides a valuable form of financial security to homeowners when their homes are damaged in a fire, storm, or other covered natural or manmade event.
 Although representation by a knowledgeable insurance claims lawyer can provide a valuable advantage in such disputes, a more thorough understanding of homeowners insurance coverage issues also can make the process go more smoothly.
 We have provided six insurance issues to be considered by homeowners.

-Will my homeowners insurance protect me if a neighbor slips on my porch and suffers a spinal injury?
+Will your homeowners insurance protect you if a neighbor slips on your porch and suffers a spinal injury?

 Homeowners coverage includes liability coverage for damages arising from this type of personal injury lawsuit.
 If you are facing a lawsuit that alleges negligent conditions on the property caused the fall, your insurance carrier typically has a duty to defend you in the lawsuit and indemnify you to the extent of your policy limits.
 If you have medical payments coverage in your homeowners policy this coverage will pay for medical costs related to injuries from an accident on your property, irrespective of fault up to the policy limits of this coverage.

 Are there types of hazards that a homeowners policy does not typically cover?

 While homeowners policies differ in terms of the types of perils covered, some examples of the types of hazards that many homeowners policy exclude without purchasing additional coverage include:

 - Losses from power outages

 - Damage from lack of maintenance

 - Losses resulting from government actions

 - Extra expenses related to compliance with building codes or laws